seng438-winter-2022/seng438-a2-LAREINA-JO/Assignment2-Report.md

 Black box testing, equivalence class testing, boundry testing The test cases of postive, zero, and negative upperbound value are tested.
 Then the the same upper bound value with lower bound is tested.

-getLowerBound(): Failure found
+getLowerBound(): No Failure found
-Black box testing, equivalence class testing, boundry testing Results showed that the getLowerBound() incorrectly returned the lower bound value of the range in the test lengthShouldBeZero()
+Black box testing, equivalence class testing
+The test cases of postive, zero, and negative lowerbound value are tested.

 getLength(): Failure found
-Black box testing, equivalence class testing, boundry testing
+Black box testing, equivalence class testing, boundry testing The test cases of postive, zero, and negative upperbound value are tested.
+Results showed that lengthShouldBeZero() has failure when the both inputs are the same and negative.